 The Community Survey asked 18 questions about what is important to the community, what factors are impacting the community, quality of life, built environment and demographics.
 The Community Survey also asked respondents to identify assets in their communities.
-Please see Appendix D for assets from Mason and Oceana counties.
+Please see Appendix D for assets from Lake, Mecosta and Oceana counties.

 Community Surveys were administered electronically and on paper in both English and Spanish.
 The electronic version of the survey was available through an electronic link and QR code.
 The survey was open from Monday, Oct.
 4, 2021, to Friday, Nov.
 5, 2021.
 Five \$50 gift cards were offered to incentivize people to complete the survey.
-Partner organizations supported survey promotion through social media and community outreach.
-Promotional materials developed for the Community Survey include a flyer, social media content and a press release.
-Of the 1,456 surveys collected in the North Central MiThrive region, 469 surveys were collected from Mason and Oceana counties.
+Partner organizations promoted the survey through social media and community outreach.
+Promotional materials developed for the Community Survey include a flyer, social media content, and a press release.
+Of the 1,456 surveys collected in the North Central MiThrive region, 293 surveys were collected from Lake, Mecosta and Osceola counties.